top of page

 First Day at Work

-You’re sure to have a designated desk, and you’ll be almost sure to have a computer prepared for you, too.
-Your office should have all of the materials required for you to file away your finished projects, make new binders/folders for specific translation references if required, sticky notes, hole punchers etcetera so asking your coworkers for their help finding anything is a great place to start.
+You’re sure to have a designated desk, and you’re almost sure to have a computer prepared for you, too.
+Your office should have all of the materials required for you to file away your finished projects, make new binders/folders for specific translation references if required, sticky notes, hole punchers, etc., so asking your coworkers for their help finding anything is a great place to start.

 Brushing up on your business Japanese/keigo:

-You are unlikely to be doing much within the first few days so it is a good chance to start brushing up on your keigo and Japanese email etiquette.
-Most emails have quite a lot of set phrases that are commonly used so a little studying goes a long way.
+You are unlikely to be doing much within the first few days besides 挨拶回り so it is a good chance to start brushing up on your keigo and Japanese email etiquette.
+Most emails have quite a lot of set phrases that are commonly used, so a little studying goes a long way.

-You will likely have to introduce yourself times to different people within the first week so thinking a little bit about what you will say beforehand could save a lot of energy and potential awkwardness for when you do.
+You will likely have to introduce yourself multiple times to different people within the first week, so thinking a little bit about what you will say beforehand or writing up a basic self-introduction could save a lot of energy and potential awkwardness.

 Learning about your surroundings

-Similarly, looking up things about Iwate in general, whether it be travel destinations, festivals, agriculture, economics, or historical events will be a great help to you in your work and will also give you something to talk about with your co-workers.
-Since you are working as a 交流員, in addition to knowing about your own culture, it is really important for you to understand what area you are representing, what sort of things those people value, and goings on of your town or city so you can be a bridge for others who don’t yet have the same ability to access the culture and information as you.
-It is an important step to represent your area as a CIR and if you are fortunate enough to have the time to learn it in the beginning then it will only be of benefit to you.
+Similarly, looking up things about Iwate in general, whether it be travel destinations, festivals, agriculture, economics, or historical events will be a great help to you in your work and will also give you more topics to talk about with your co-workers.
+Since you are working as a 交流員, in addition to knowing about your own culture, it is really important for you to understand what area you are representing, what sorts of things those people value, and what's happening in your town or city so you can be a bridge for others who don’t yet have the same ability to access the culture and information as you.
+It is an important step to represent your area as a CIR, and if you are fortunate enough to have the time to learn it in the beginning, it will be very beneficial for you.

 First Day at Work